NoDivide/astrum/README.md

-show_project_name | true | Show the project name in the sidebar. show_version | true | Show the Astrum version at the bottom of the sidebar. max_width | null | A maximum width for the components container element.
+show_project_name | true | Show the project name in the sidebar. show_version | true | Show the Astrum version at the bottom of the sidebar. max_width | null | A maximum width for the components container element. titles | object | Customise titles that appear on the sidebar.
+Set a title to null if you'd prefer for it not to be shown at all.

 <a href=“#assets”></a>
 #### Assets